Domitian: Ceremonial heir (71–81)

 Before becoming Emperor, Domitian's role in the Flavian government was largely ceremonial.
 In June 71, Titus returned triumphant from the war in Judaea.
 Ultimately, the rebellion had claimed the lives of tens of thousands, perhaps hundreds of thousands, a majority of whom were Jewish.
 The city and temple of Jerusalem were completely destroyed, its most valuable treasures carried off by the Roman army, and nearly 100,000 people were captured and enslaved.
 For his victory, the Senate awarded Titus a Roman triumph.
 On the day of the festivities, the Flavian family rode into the capital, preceded by a lavish parade that displayed the spoils of the war.
 The family procession was headed by Vespasian and Titus, while Domitian, riding a magnificent white horse, followed with the remaining Flavian relatives.

 Leaders of the Jewish resistance were executed in the Forum Romanum, after which the procession closed with religious sacrifices at the Temple of Jupiter.
-A triumphal arch, the Arch of Titus, was erected at the south-east entrance to the Forum to commemorate the successful end of the war.
+A triumphal arch, the Arch of Titus, was eventually erected at the south-east entrance to the Forum to commemorate the successful end of the war.
 Yet the return of Titus further highlighted the comparative insignificance of Domitian, both militarily and politically.
 As the eldest and most experienced of Vespasian's sons, Titus shared tribunician power with his father, received seven consulships, the censorship, and was given command of the Praetorian Guard; powers that left no doubt he was the designated heir to the Empire.
 As a second son, Domitian held honorary titles, such as Caesar or Princeps Iuventutis, and several priesthoods, including those of augur, pontifex, frater arvalis, magister frater arvalium, and sacerdos collegiorum omnium, but no office with imperium.
 He held six consulships during Vespasian's reign but only one of these, in 73, was an ordinary consulship.
 The other five were less prestigious suffect consulships, which he held in 71, 75, 76, 77 and 79 respectively, usually replacing his father or brother in mid-January.